 Irving Cranes 2020

-Irving Cranes Project and Programming (Extended to Sept.
-30)
+Irving Cranes Project and Programming

 To celebrate International Peace Day, the Irving Public Library and partners challenge Irving residents to create 1,000 origami cranes from August 15-September 30.
 Beginning Aug.
-15, the community is invited to pick up packages of origami paper, while supplies last, at any of the library's drive-up windows and curbside pick-up, as well as at various community partner sites.
+15, the community is invited to pick up packages of origami paper, while supplies last, at any of the library's drive-up windows as well as at various community partner sites.
 No special paper is required.
 So you can also use paper from home to create origami cranes.
 Bring your cranes to the library by Sept.
 30 where artist Sarah Downey will turn them into art installation pieces for public display at the South Irving, West Irving and Valley Ranch library locations.

 During this time, residents will also notice pop-up origami art on the sides of library buildings and other areas in and around the city.
 Irving Library's social media channels will also feature supportive programming with special themes for Book Talk, Be Well, Mindful Minutes and a community storywalk.